 Cobra becomes more and more curious about these humans who never try, or even want, to touch him.
 Now he gets me to stand sideways, or with my back to him, while he explores my body, clothes and hair, thoroughly with his lips.
 My hands stay by my side and he doesn’t want me to look at him.

 As the weeks go by, his exploration gets more bold, until the day he nips at my jacket, “No bite” I say, stiffening my body.
 He draws back and then resumes his exploration… and then bites my jacket again, “No,” I raise my hand – which causes him to startle back – “no bite.”
 He thinks for a while, I continue to stand quietly, my body offering him permission.
 He comes in again and explores with his lips a bit more, then I want to go do something else, so I say, “Thanks Cobra” and walk away.
 I’m not manipulating him, or trying to prove a point – my attention/desire has simply shifted to something else.

-Güliz and I stand there a few days later, chuckling at how puzzled Cobra is that no one ever tries to touch him or get close to him.
-We can tell from his behaviour that humans have tried a lot of tricks to try and manipulate him and he just cannot figure out why we are not interested in getting our hands on him.
+I stand there a few days later, chuckling at how puzzled Cobra is that no one ever tries to touch him or get close to him.
+I can tell from his behaviour that humans have tried a lot of tricks to try and manipulate him and he just cannot figure out why I am not interested in getting my hands on him.

 And yet, these former wild mustangs who clearly do not want to be touched, also show tremendous trust – like Makah here, lying down with baby Xadaa, five feet away from me, as I scoop poop.